clockworklabs/spacetime-docs/docs/unity/part-2b-c-sharp.md

 ### SpacetimeDB Tables

 In this section we'll be making some edits to the file `server/src/lib.cs`.
-We recommend you open up this file in an IDE like VSCode or RustRover.
+We recommend you open up this file in an IDE like VSCode.

 **Important: Open the `server/src/lib.cs` file and delete its contents.
 We will be writing it from scratch here.**